vlayer-xyz/vlayer/rust/mpt/docs/insert.md

 This happens only during the first insertion into the trie. `Node::Null` is never created later during the insertion in any way.

-When we insert into `Node::Null`, we replace the `Null` node with a:
+When we insert into `Node::Null`, we just take `Entry` to be inserted and convert it to `Node` using abovementioned `From<Entry>` to `Node` conversion.
-* `Branch` with a value, if the inserted value's key is empty
-* `Leaf` otherwise.

 ## Into Digest

-Insert into `Digest` node shouldn't happen, so we simply panic if we try to insert into a `Digest`.
+Inserting into `Digest` node shouldn't happen, so we simply panic if we try to insert into a `Digest`.

 ## Into Leaf

-To simplify the number of cases we need to handle, we convert the leaf's `key` and `value` into an `Entry` and then replace the `Leaf` with a new node created using the `from_two_entries` function.
+To simplify the number of cases we need to handle, we convert the leaf's `key` and `value` into an `Entry`.
+Then we replace the `Leaf` with a new node created using the [`from_two_entries`](../src/node/insert/from_two_entries.rs) function.
 This approach allows us to treat the old entry and the new one symmetrically, reducing the number of cases to consider.

 ### from_two_entries

-The function signature:
+The function signature looks like this:
 ```rs
 fn from_two_entries(
     lhs: impl Into<Entry>,